Chasing Cars: Commercial performance

-"Chasing Cars" was released as an overlapping single in early June, and the video was re-edited to include clips from Grey's Anatomy.
+"Chasing Cars" was released as an overlapping single in early June, and the video was re-edited to include clips from the show, Grey's Anatomy.
 The video failed to catch on, regardless, so a third version was filmed for the edited single version of the song.
-On 13 September 2006, the song soared in the digital music charts to become the most-downloaded song in the U.S. iTunes Store, just one day after the DVD release of the second season of Grey's Anatomy.
-The song was used in Verbotene Liebe, a German soap opera.
+On 13 September 2006, the song soared in the digital music charts to become the most-downloaded song in the US iTunes Store, just one day after the DVD release of the second season of Grey's Anatomy.

 The song was released as a download-only single on 17 July 2006, and entered the UK Singles Chart in the week ending 29 July at number 25 on the strength of download sales alone.
-Its physical release on 24 July pushed the song up to number 15, peaking six weeks later at number 6.
+Its physical release on 24 July pushed the song up to number 15, peaking six weeks later at number six.
 However, seven weeks after that, in November the CD single was deleted and, under the chart rules prevailing at that time, the song was removed from the chart two weeks after that, having clocked up 17 weeks in total.
 It was then absent from the chart for seven weeks, but in January 2007, a change to the chart rules meant that all downloads, with or without a physical equivalent, were now eligible to chart.
-"Chasing Cars" duly surged back in at a top 10 position (number 9, just three places below its peak), and remained on the chart for 48 consecutive weeks, entirely on downloads, only falling out again in December.
+"Chasing Cars" duly surged back in at a top 10 position (number nine, just three places below its peak), and remained on the chart for 48 consecutive weeks, entirely on downloads, only falling out again in December.
 After a three-week absence, in January 2008 it was back again, for 13 weeks this time, peaking at No. 50.
 It then bowed out for a third time, re-entered the top 75 in June, August, October and November 2008, November 2009, January and December 2010, and March, July and December 2011, and re-entered again on 24 August 2013, charting at No. 66 before climbing up to No. 60 the following week, and up to No. 47 the week after, now taking the song's tally up to 111 weeks on the UK Top 75, which at the time, made it the 2nd longest runner of all time (now currently the 3rd longest runner behind "Perfect" by Ed Sheeran), bettered only by Frank Sinatra's "My Way" (124 weeks).
 Only for 14 weeks out of those 111 was a physical copy of "Chasing Cars" officially available.
 It has also spent 166 weeks on the Top 100.
 It sold its millionth copy in the UK in October 2013.